How to Select a Gas Pressure-Reducing Regulator

 Location

-If the regulator is located indoors, you may need additional components that will serve to ensure safe and efficient operation.
+If located indoors, regulators may need additional components to ensure safe operations.

 Noise